saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

     ##        fit     lwr      upr
     ## 1 4.162003 3.08501 5.238997

-As shown, the model underpredicts Bejeweled and TikTok but predicts the rating of Selfie Camera with relative accuracy.
+As shown, the model underpredicts Bejeweled and TikTok, but predicts the rating of Selfie Camera with relative accuracy.
 This is most likely due to the fact that we had to bin some of the variables such as `Category` and `Size` which may have reduced the amount of variability in the